edwinlock/resource-allocation-tool/README.md

 # Resource Allocation Tool

-A Progressive Web App (PWA) for visualizing resource allocation scenarios and their impact on performance and earnings outcomes.
+A Progressive Web App (PWA) for visualizing educational resource allocation scenarios and their impact on earnings outcomes.

 ## Project Overview